orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-export.md

     - Attachments
 - No calculations or validations are exported.

-## XML with form structure and data
+## XML with form structure and data format

 TODO